soheila-askarzadeh/url-shortener/README.md

      cd shortener

-Then run the test_shortener script
+Then run the test_shortener script (make sure the virtual environment is activated when running the test)

      python test_shortener.py